Despite progress in recent years, millions of women still face obstacles in accessing abortion care globally.

-Yet despite the widespread need for abortion globally, access to safe and legal abortion services is far from guaranteed to those who need them.
-This lack of access to abortion care is having a detrimental impact on the fundamental rights of women and pregnant people to exercise their right to make informed decisions about their health and body.
+Yet, despite the widespread need for abortion, access to safe and legal abortion is far from guaranteed.
+And this is denying women and pregnant people their fundamental right to make informed decisions about their health and body.

 Research shows that attempts to criminalise or restrict abortion access don’t reduce the number of abortions that happen.
 Data from Guttmacher Institute shows that abortion rates are roughly the same in countries where abortion is broadly legally accessible and in countries where it isn’t.
-Because restricting access to healthcare services does not remove the need, but forces women to seek unsafe services and add unnecessary risk to the health and lives of women.
+Because restricting access to healthcare services does not remove the need, it only forces women to seek unsafe services, which can put their health, life and future on the line.

-When abortion is restricted, it is often already marginalised communities that are most at risk and disproportionately affected as they have little or no means to seek safe and legal services in another country or access private care if needed.
-It is estimated that virtually all (97%) unsafe abortions occur in the developing world, where countries that highly restrict abortion are concentrated.
+When abortion is restricted, it is often already marginalised communities that are most at risk, as those with fewer resources will have little or no means to seek safe and legal services in another country or access private care if needed.
+It is estimated that virtually all (97%) unsafe abortions occur in low- and middle-income countries, where countries that highly restrict abortion are concentrated.

 Unsafe abortion is defined by the World Health Organisation as a procedure that is carried out either by a person lacking the necessary skills or in an environment that does not meet minimal medical standards, or both.